 Frequency of monitoring To whom are results reported?
 Geographical areas considered How far into the future are risks considered?
-Comment Six-monthly or more frequently Board or individual/sub- set of the Board or committee appointed by the Board US and Canada 3 to 6 years Ventas is insured by one of the leading property insurers in the world.
-As a condition of coverage participation, our carrier inspects each one of our directly insured properties on a 3-year cycle.
-Included in its inspection services are probable loss estimates for catastrophe perils such as wind, floods and earthquakes.
-As flood maps are updated, Ventas is provided an analysis of its exposure and offered recommendations to mitigate potential risks.
+Comment Six-monthly or more frequently Board or individual/sub- set of the Board or committee appointed by the Board United States, Canada and the United Kingdom > 6 years i.
+Regulation-driven risks: Building codes, product labelling regulations & standards, carbon taxes Ventas conducts frequent property condition & environmental surveys across our portfolio to monitor physical plant compliance. ii.
+Physical-driven risks: Mean temperature, resiliency & extreme weather As a condition of coverage, our property insurance carrier inspects each of our insured properties on a 3-year cycle.
+Inspections include probable loss estimates for catastrophe such as wind, floods & earthquakes.
+As flood maps are updated, we are provided with a risk analysis & offered recommendations to mitigate.
+Ventas monitors our asset base, & assesses EM lighting & generators to mitigate extreme weather. iii.
+Other: Change in energy availability, use, cost Ventas monitors risk to energy use & pricing monthly, via checks on budgeted use and cost.
+We mitigate these risks by investing in ENERGY STAR & LEED development.
+Maximizing the efficiency of our portfolio mitigates these risks.

-Please describe how your risk and opportunity identification processes are applied at both company and asset level

-At a company level, risks are routinely evaluated and opportunities are identified by our third-party energy procurement and management partners, and their efforts are an important part of our ENERGY STAR bench-marking initiative.
+Please describe how your risk and opportunity identification processes are applied at both company and asset level i.
+At a company level: Risks are routinely evaluated and opportunities are identified by our third-party energy procurement and management partners, as well as insurance providers, and oversight by internal risk management teams; their efforts are an important part of our ENERGY STAR bench-marking initiative.
 Ventas is an ENERGY STAR partner, and we continually look for opportunities to reduce consumption as we measure energy usage (lighting, HVAC, water, waste and utilities).
-67 of our senior living communities and medical office buildings have received ENERGY STAR certification, meeting national energy efficiency benchmarks established by the U.S. Environmental Protection Agency.
-We have enrolled all of our U.S. Seniors Housing Operating Portfolio and MOB assets with the ENERGY STAR registry and have received a total of 144 ENERGY STAR labels awarded as of fourth guarter 2014.

-On an asset level, Ventas requires that property condition reports, risk management assessments by our global insurer and Phase I Environmental Surveys be provided for each of our individual properties prior to acquisition and on a recurring cycle as part of the risk management process.
+ii.
+At the asset level: Risks associated with energy are routinely evaluated and opportunities are identified by our third-party energy procurement and management partners, as well as insurance providers, and oversight by internal risk management teams.
+Ventas requires that property condition reports, risk management assessments by our global insurer and Phase I Environmental Surveys be provided for each of our individual properties prior to acquisition and on a recurring cycle as part of the risk management process.
 This is to ensure that known condition deficiencies and updates to flood, seismic and other surveys are identified and addressed in a timely manner.
 In addition, property condition inspections are performed by a leading property loss control engineering insurer.
 Recommendations for property improvements are prioritized by the insurer and presented to and reviewed by Ventas's asset management team.
+Sixty-eight of our senior living communities and medical office buildings have received ENERGY STAR certification, meeting national energy efficiency benchmarks established by the U.S. Environmental Protection Agency.
+We have enrolled all of our U.S. seniors housing operating portfolio and MOB assets with the ENERGY STAR registry and have received a total of 164 ENERGY STAR labels awarded as of fourth quarter 2015.